 Capital Area Writing Project

-NWP positively impacts student writing achievement in elementary, middle and high schools and in urban, rural and suburban communities.
+Nineteen comparative studies conducted in eight states over the past decade demonstrate NWP’s positive impact on student writing achievement in elementary, middle and high schools and in urban, rural and suburban communities (NWP, 2013).
 Nationally, with 100,000 participating educators, NWP reaches 1.4 million students in 3,000 school districts and trains 3,000 teacher-leaders through intensive programs each year.

 The mission of CAWP is to establish communities of teacher writers of all disciplines and all levels.
 We commit to practicing and teaching writing as well as nurturing professional growth, ultimately creating communities of student writers.
 By 2008, CAWP will take a leadership role in the teaching of writing among school communities by strengthening and supporting literacy across the curriculum.